How the Grinch Stole Christmas! (TV special): Broadcast

 How the Grinch Stole Christmas! was originally telecast in the United States on CBS on December 18, 1966.
 The original broadcasts from 1966 to 1970 were sponsored by the Foundation for Full Service Banks, whose sponsor plugs within the special were edited out for subsequent broadcasts after 1970.
 In 1971, How the Grinch Stole Christmas! was sponsored by Nabisco Inc. and Reynold Metals Company.

 CBS repeated it annually during the Christmas season until 1988.
 After Turner Broadcasting System bought the pre-May 1986 MGM library in 1986, it was transferred to its cable network TNT, which debuted on the network on December 9, 1989.
 It was also broadcast on TBS and Cartoon Network.
 The WB returned it to broadcast television by adding its own annual screening in 2001.
 ABC took over the special after The WB ceased operations in 2006.
 NBC acquired the rights in 2015; its deal with Warner Bros.
 Television Studios allows two broadcasts per season.
-The Christmas night broadcast has been later followed by the airing of the 2000 film of the same name.
+The Christmas night broadcast which traditionally aired at 8:00 p.m. in all time zones except for Puerto Rico and the U.S. Virgin Islands which airs at 9:00 PM AST (due to NBC affiliates in these territories using the Eastern Time Zone feed) has been later followed by the airing of the 2000 film of the same name.
 In 2022, the second airing of the special was aired on December 23 instead of Christmas Day due to a National Football League (NFL) game between the Tampa Bay Buccaneers and Arizona Cardinals.
-Both TBS and TNT continue to air the special many times presently during the holiday season annually too as well.
+Both TBS and TNT continue to air the special many times presently during the holiday season due to the channels' complete ownership through Warner Bros.
+Television.